viktoria-hurtisova/WFA_Convertor/README.md

 where

-- keyword `decode` indicates, that you have chosen the decoding mode,
+- The keyword `decode` indicates, that you have chosen the decoding mode,
 - `<WFAFile>` is a path to the WFA file.
 The path can be either absolute or relative to the application's location in the file system,
 - `[depth]` is an optional parameter.
 The parameter indicates how deep into the WFA the algorithm goes.
 If the parameter is not supplied, the decoder uses the native resolution of the encoded image.

 	The parameter must be in the format `d=<value>`.
 The `<value>` must be a positive integer number determining the chosen depth.
-If the value has a the wrong format or is negative, the program will write an error message.
+If the value has a wrong format or is negative, the program will write an error message.

-For example, a correct input for decoding is
+For example, the correct input for decoding is
  ```
  decode C:\Users\MyName\Desktop\pictures\garden.wfa d=8
  ```

 #### Output

 The output is a decoded PNG image.
 It will be saved in the same directory as the input WFA file with the same name as the WFA.
 If there already is an image with the same name, the program will ask you, if you want to overwrite the existing image.
-If not, the program will ask you to enter a new name of the image.
-Please, just write the name without the directory path or suffix.
+If not, the program will ask you to enter a new name for the image.
+Please, write the name without the directory path or suffix.